cube3power/atsd/rule-engine/functions-rules.md

 ## Overview

-The `rule` functions provide a way to check the status of windows created by other rules.
+The `rule` functions provide a way to check windows created by other rules.
 The matching windows may contain data for series that are different from the series in the current window.
-The functions can be used for correlation purposes.
+These functions may be used for correlation purposes.

-The following match conditions are applied:

-* If the entity argument `e` is not specified, the same entity is used for matching regardless of grouping tags or message.
-* If the entity argument `e` is specified as null or empty string, any entity is matched.
-* The expression `p` can be built using tags, message, wildcards and [window fields](window.md#window-fields).

-The windows are matched using their [grouping](grouping.md) tags, irrespective of tags present in the last command.
+Windows are matched using their [grouping](grouping.md) tags, irrespective of tags present in the last command.
 For example, if the window is grouped by entity and tags `t1` and `t2` and the expression checks for `tags.t3 NOT LIKE ""`, such an expression will return `false` even if `t3` is present in the last command because `t3` is not included in the grouping tags.

-> Open window means a window with status `OPEN` or `REPEAT`.

 The current window is excluded from matching.